 - Deep well construction

 - Artificial ground freezing

-- Chemical soil spraying (i.e. destabilization of fine particles to form a cake)
+- Chemical soil spraying (i.e. destabilizing fine particles to form a cake)

-- Construction of a cofferdam (i.e. temporary enclosure made around a body of water)
+- Construction of a cofferdam (i.e. temporary enclosure around a body of water)

 - Geotextile tubes (i.e. large dewatering bags acting as containment structures)

-- Electroosmosis (i.e. application of voltage to dewater loose soils)
+- Electroosmosis (i.e. applying voltage to dewater loose soils)

 Water discharge location options